 On Wednesday morning, gunmen from the Middle East, reportedly linked to the Islamic State terrorist group, targeted a strategically located United States diplomatic mission.

 Their reported attempt to enter the U.S. Embassy in Beirut was unsuccessful.
-However, small fire injured one embassy security guard.
+However, small arms fire injured one embassy security guard.
 The Lebanese military released a statement and graphic photographs detailing the aftermath.
 Pictures of a bloodied suspect showed him wearing a black vest with the words “Islamic State” scrawled in Arabic and “IS” plastered in English.

 The photographed attacker was shot but survived, at least initially.